San Antonio Spurs Logo

 San Antonio Spurs Logo 2002-2017

-The Fiesta emblem is a thing of the past.
-She was replaced by a strict symbol, which combined four colors: silver, black, gray, and white.
-The general shape of the background shape has been preserved, but the designers have sharpened it, added right angles, and defined borders.
-The inscriptions have acquired an arched silhouette.
+The Fiesta emblem went into the past.
+It was replaced by a strict symbol, combining four colors: silver, black, gray, and white.
+The general shape of the background figure was preserved, but designers sharpened it, added straight angles, and defined the boundaries.
+The inscriptions acquired an arched silhouette.

 2017 – present